Indiana Jones and the Temple of Doom: Filming

 In a 2003 documentary on the making of the film (first released when the original trilogy made its debut on DVD), costume designer Anthony Powell stated that only one evening dress was made for Capshaw due to the limited amount of original 1920s and 1930s beads and sequins (story above).
 However, there have been more than one of Capshaw's evening dresses on display at the same time in different countries during exhibitions – from late 2014, a dress was on display at the Hollywood Costume exhibition in Los Angeles (exhibition ran from October 2, 2014 – March 2, 2015).
-At the very same time, the travelling "Indiana Jones: Adventure of Archaeology" exhibition was on display in Edmonton in Canada (October 11, 2014 – April 6, 2015) and there featured another of the red and gold dresses.
+At the very same time, the traveling "Indiana Jones: Adventure of Archaeology" exhibition was on display in Edmonton in Canada (October 11, 2014 – April 6, 2015) and there featured another of the red and gold dresses.

-Production designer Norman Reynolds could not return for Temple of Doom because of his commitment to Return to Oz.
-Elliot Scott (Labyrinth, Who Framed Roger Rabbit), Reynolds' mentor, was hired.
+Production designer Norman Reynolds could not return for Temple of Doom because of his commitment to Return to Oz (1985).
+Elliot Scott, Reynolds' mentor, was hired.
 To build the rope bridge the filmmakers found a group of British engineers from Balfour Beatty working on the nearby Victoria Dam.
 Harrison Ford suffered a severe spinal disc herniation by performing a somersault while filming the scene with the assassin in Jones's bedroom.
 A hospital bed was brought on set for Ford to rest between takes.
 Lucas stated, "He could barely stand up, yet he was there every day so shooting would not stop.
 He was in incomprehensible pain, but he was still trying to make it happen."
 With no alternatives, Lucas shut down production while Ford was flown to Centinela Hospital on June 21 for recovery.
 Stunt double Vic Armstrong spent five weeks as a stand-in for various shots.
 Wendy Leech, Armstrong's wife, served as Capshaw's stunt double.